Scotland in Union

-Scotland in Union (SIU) is a pro-UK campaign group, based in Scotland, which launched in March 2015 to help keep Scotland within the United Kingdom.
-Its supporters include members of pro-UK political parties and people with no party affiliation.
-It is Scotland's largest and most active pro-UK campaign group, with 36,000 signed up supporters.
+Scotland in Union (SIU) is a Scottish unionist campaign group based in Scotland.
+It was established in 2015 to campaign for continuing Scotland's status as a constituent country within the United Kingdom, following the 2014 independence referendum.
+It has 37,000 signed-up supporters as of 2025.

 History

-Scotland in Union launched in March 2015, with the aim of promoting Scotland's place in the UK.
-The group was created in the wake of the 2014 Scottish independence referendum, in which 55 per cent of the electorate voted against the proposal that Scotland should become an independent country.
-Scotland in Union is a private company limited by guarantee, registered in Scotland.
+Scotland in Union launched on 6 March 2015, with the aim of promoting Scotland's place within the UK.
+The group was created in the wake of the 2014 Scottish independence referendum, in which 55 per cent of those who voted chose to keep Scotland within the UK.
+Scotland in Union is a not-for-profit private company limited by guarantee, registered in Scotland.

-The organisation was initially led by its founder Alastair Cameron, a former Army captain.
+The organisation was initially led by its founder Alastair Cameron, a former British Army captain.
 In January 2017, Scottish Labour's former Justice spokesperson Graeme Pearson was announced as Chief Executive.
-In August 2017, former Labour MP Pamela Nash took over the role.
+In August 2017, former Labour MP Pamela Nash took over the role, stepping down in March 2024.
+Since March 2024, SIU has again been led by founder and Chair, Alastair Cameron.